Canada bantamweight Aiemann Zahabi defeats the Snow Leopard for 4th straight UFC win | TSN

 The 28-year-old Basharat (14-1-0 with one no contest) had won all four previous UFC bouts since winning his way into the promotion on Dana White's Contender Series in October 2021.

-The main event at the UFC's Apex production facility pitted Suriname's Jairzinho (Bigi Boy) Rozenstruik, ranked 12th among heavyweight contenders, against Bahrain's Shamil Gaziev.
+The main event at the UFC's Apex production facility saw Suriname's Jairzinho (Bigi Boy) Rozenstruik, ranked 12th among heavyweight contenders, stop Bahrain's Shamil Gaziev via TKO with referee Marc Goddard calling a stop to the action after four rounds.

 Basharat pressed the action in the first round, coming forward.
 He finished the round with a 14-12 edge in significant strikes.
 Zahabi got Basharat's attention late in the second, wobbling him with a right hook.